 7. Love Jones “Here’s to the Losers” 1993

+I’m gonna go off piste here.
 In the stable of retro lounge acts of the 1990’s, one album towers above them all.
 Love Jones have crafted an album of such unbelievably tight musicianship, of such fun and irreverent lyrics, of such pith and verve, that one must be dead inside not to adore it.

 “Here’s to the Losers” has its lulls, its weak spots.
 But the Perfect Album seems to pull you along the bumps with promise of good times ahead.
-I have played this album to death, but sometimes I just gotta go back to it, like a junkie to the darkest corner of the local Needle Park.
+I have played this album to death, but sometimes I just gotta go back to it, like a junkie to the darkest corners of the local Needle Park.

 The retro lounge movement may be dusty now, but “Here’s to the Losers” remains steadfastly alive.
 Any album that doesn’t take itself seriously yet rings with the contemplative genius of truly talented musicians is an album worth treasuring.
 From the wastrel silliness of “Custom Van” to the nostalgic earnestness of “Ohio River” to the crazed pathos of “Paid for Loving”, this album is an end-to-end victory of great harmonies and carefree joy.
 It’s Perfect.